ChrisVeigl/BrainBay/README.md

 Version Info
 ------------

-* The current release version is 2.81  (2024-07-25)
+* The current release version is 2.8.3  (2026-02-14)

 * Recent changes for this release:
+  * the elements added: generic BLE and UDP receivers are now available!

+* Not-so-recent changes in recent releases worth mentioning:
   * support for the new Neurobit Runtime v5.4!

-* Not-so-recent changes in recent releases worth mentioning:
   * support for new Brainflow version, serveral new compatible EEG amplifiers!
   * improved element captions
   * New elements Shadow and Volume allow control of volume and desktop transparency